COVESA/vehicle_service_catalog/syntax.md

 In this case the legal values for the value are `aaa`, `aab`, `aac`, and `aad`.

-An inteval can be floats:
+An interval can be floats:

 `$ in_interval (-1.0, 1.0)`